A scalable quantum gate-based implementation for causal hypothesis testing: Introduction

-The capability of \textit{quantum computation allows us to scale symbolic reasoning models by encoding the classical rules as a superposition of quantum states or processes}.
-Thus, quantum mechanics provide enhanced ways to identify causal links.
-Certain quantum correlations can be used to infer classical causal relationships~\cite{ried2015quantum,fitzsimons2015quantum}.
+The capability of \textit{quantum computation allows us to scale symbolic reasoning models by encoding the classical rules as a superposition of quantum states or processes}~\cite{sarkar2021estimating} is a core motivation in quantum explainable AI.
+Quantum mechanics provide enhanced ways to identify causal links; for example, certain quantum correlations can be used to infer classical causal relationships~\cite{ried2015quantum,fitzsimons2015quantum}.
 This could overcome the apprehension of existing classical approaches being pursued in XAI.

 In this article, we will explore how we can distinguish quantum processes by their causal structure.
-Specifically, we study the construction proposed in \cite{chiribella2019quantum} towards a quantum circuit implementation on Qiskit.
-In doing so, we uncover: (i) the implementation aspects of the causal oracle, (ii) the gate and qubit complexity of the full algorithm, and (iii) the dependence of the error probability on the set of processes/hypothesis being tested.
-While the current technology readiness level of quantum systems prevent us from embedding this causal reasoning within a broader application framework, in principle it is a general technique and will be useful in XAI pipelines~\cite{lavin2021simulation,maruyama2021categorical} in particular.
+Specifically, we study the construction proposed in \cite{chiribella2019quantum} towards a quantum circuit implementation on the IBM Qiskit quantum programming language.
+In doing so, we uncover (i) the \textit{implementation aspects of the causal oracle}, (ii) the \textit{gate and qubit complexity} of the full algorithm, and (iii) \textit{practical case error probability}, which we introduce in the paper that shows the dependence of the error probability on some distance measure between the set of processes/hypotheses being tested.
+While the current technology readiness level of quantum systems prevents us from demonstrating this causal reasoning within a broader application framework, we present the quantum kernel that can be readily embedded within a software pipeline for applications in bioinformatics and artificial general intelligence~(AGI).
+In particular, it will be useful in XAI pipelines~\cite{lavin2021simulation,maruyama2021categorical}.